|Math 20 Math 25 Student Resources davidvs.net|

 In the sample Midterm step-by-step answers, I could have started writing problems #2 or #14 one line higher.
 The work would have fit.
 But it would be slightly less legible and would not have saved any paper.

 For many students the most common careless error is copying the original problem incorrectly.
 This can happen in your head, so do not jump write to solving the problem without writing enough of the original problem.
-Among the Math 20 topics, a key example of this criterion is writing a percent sentence (or extracting which values are "part" and "whole") before changing it into an equation.
+A key example of this criterion is writing a percent sentence (or extracting which values are "part" and "whole") before changing it into an equation.

 In the sample Midterm step-by-step answers, I made sure to write the original, unestimated amount for problem #1.
 I also wrote the task for problem #2 to aid later double-checking that I rounded correctly.